 Mosaic Adventure Everest View Trek Package: $840 per person

-This company provides an awesome service for an awesome price (I promise they’re not paying me to say this).
+This company provides an awesome service for an awesome price, and I promise they’re not paying me to say this.
 We had zero problems with Mosaic Adventures and paid way below market price.
-After exhausting research I found this to be the cheapest trek with the most included into the price.
+After exhausting research I found this to be the cheapest trek with the most value for our money.

 - Pick up at the airport in a private vehicle